louweal/hellofuturehackathon/hederapay/README.md

 ##### Amount

 Amounts are converted to `HBAR` using the [CoinGecko API](https://docs.coingecko.com/v3.0.1/reference/simple-price).
 Subsequently, the `HBAR` amount is converted to `tinybar` and rounded to an integer value.
+When no amount is provided an input-field appears in which the user can enter an amount.

 > 1 HBAR = 100.000.000 tinybar.

-When no amount is provided an `<input>` field appears in which the user can enter an amount.

 ##### Accounts